phBalance/colour-contrast/README.md

 # Finding the highest contrast colour
 Utility for determining the highest constrasting colour.
-Build on [color](https://github.com/Qix-/color).
+Built on [color](https://github.com/Qix-/color).
 It is implemented in [TypeScript](https://www.typescriptlang.org/).

 ## Getting Started